Revela: Dense Retriever Learning via Language Modeling: Future Directions

-\paragraph{Future Directions} This work shows how to train a retriever via self-supervised language modeling on raw text.
-We outline several future directions to suggest follow-up research.
-(1) \tf{Iterative Indexing}: Sec. ~\ref{sec:analysis:training_dataset_config} emphasizes the importance of semantically related passages in \shorttitle's batch construction.
-While \shorttitle~uses document chunking, a more general approach would iteratively index documents and group chunks by on-the-fly representations.
+We train retrievers directly from raw text via self-supervised language modeling, sidestepping query-doc pairs, a breakthrough beyond the traditional paradigm.
+Based on this novel solution, We outline several future directions to suggest follow-up research.
+(1) \tf{Iterative Indexing}: While \shorttitle~uses document chunking, a more general approach would iteratively index documents and group chunks by on-the-fly representations.
 Though explored in prior work~\citep{izacard2023atlas,shi-etal-2024-replug}, the high computational cost of such methods remains a key challenge for future work.
-(2) \tf{Scaling up}: We envision several directions to scale up \shorttitle, including expanding data coverage, as discussed in Sec. \ref{sec:analysis:training_dataset_config}, and increasing model sizes, as analyzed in Sec.~\ref{sec:analysis:reference_size}.
-Additionally, incorporating advanced attention mechanisms \citep{yuan2025native} may further enhance retriever learning and accelerate the training process.
-(3) \tf{Potential Influence on LM Training}: \shorttitle~focuses on retriever learning, treating the LM as auxiliary.
-LM performance is not analyzed, and it remains unclear whether in-batch attention affects it.
-Batch construction significantly impacts convergence and model quality~\citep{wang2024greats, hong2024diversified}.
-Future work could explore using retrievers to guide batch construction for LM training.
+(2) \tf{Scaling up}: We envision several directions to scale up \shorttitle, including increasing retriever size in \cref{sec:experiment:results}, and increasing LM size in \cref{sec:analysis}.
+Additionally, incorporating more advanced attention mechanisms~\citep{yuan2025native} may enhance retriever learning and accelerate the training.
+(3) \tf{Multi-modality}: Although \shorttitle~targets text and code retrieval, this retriever-via-language-modeling paradigm can, in principle, generalize to modalities, such as images \citep{jiangvlm2vec}.

-\paragraph{Limitations} We conclude the limitations of the works from the following perspectives.
-(1) Evaluation: We only evaluate our methods on an English retrieval benchmark (BEIR) and code retrieval (CoIR).
-More experiments on multilingual retrieval tasks can make the work more comprehensive.
-(2) Model scales: As mentioned in Sec. \ref{sec:discussion}, the experiments on larger models (both retrievers and LMs) can better verify the generalization of \shorttitle.
-(3) Dataset construction: As shown in Sec. \ref{sec:analysis:training_dataset_config}, \shorttitle~depends on the intrinsic structure within natural language.
-How to better leverage the structure for retriever learning is an open question, which has not been covered in this work.